-Total Used and Used Retail SAAR
+Total Used Volume and Used SAAR

-Total Used and Used Retail Volume
+Total Used Retail Volume and Used Retail SAAR

 The Cox Automotive estimated total and retail used-vehicle SAAR and volume are updated monthly and are subject to change due to market volatility.